South Africa Flag 21 Analytics

 In the event that an intermediary CASP is used, the intermediary must ensure that all originator and beneficiary information required (as seen above) is collected and transmitted with the transaction.

-It is up to the intermediary to develop a risk-based policy and procedures as previously mentioned.
-These measures must be included in the RMCP.
+It is up to the intermediary CASP to develop a risk-based policy and procedures.
+These measures must be included in their RMCP.

 Moreover, these procedures must determine: